m-a-mohsen/movie_api/README.md

 To see how you can add code snippets, see below:

-#### Mongo instlation on Ubuntu 22.04 Jammy
+#### Mongo installation on Ubuntu 22.04 Jammy

-there was now direct instalation method for lts 22.04, instalation script was found on [Mongodb fourum](https://www.mongodb.com/community/forums/t/installing-mongodb-over-ubuntu-22-04/159931/89)
+there was now direct installation method for lts 22.04, installation script was found on [Mongodb forum](https://www.mongodb.com/community/forums/t/installing-mongodb-over-ubuntu-22-04/159931/89)

 ```bash
 wget -qO - https://www.mongodb.org/static/pgp/server-6.0.asc |  gpg --dearmor | sudo tee /usr/share/keyrings/mongodb.gpg > /dev/null